rokroskar/imnet/README.md

-# imNet: an Antibody Repertoire Network Construction Toolkit
+# imNet: a Sequence Network Construction Toolkit

 `imNet` is a software package for the generation and analysis of large-scale immunological and biological sequence networks.
 Used together with Apache Spark running on a computer cluster, `imNet` can be used to analyze network properties from samples of hundreds of thousands or even millions of sequences in a reasonable amount of time.